vhelin/wla-dx/doc/asmdiv.rst

     moomin3_c    DB
     .ENDS

+    .RAMSECTION "vars 4" BANK 1 SLOT $A000
+    enemies      INSTANCEOF game_object 2 STARTFROM 0 ; If you leave away "STARTFROM 0" the indexing will start from 1
+    .ENDS

 If no other RAM sections are used, then this is what you will get::

     .DEFINE moomin1     $A000